 My research interests usually have their rise in the literature and culture of the nineteenth and twentieth centuries, though most turn out to have a longer historical contour.
 My areas of interest include magical thinking; the history of medicine; the cultural life of objects and the material imagination; the relations between culture and science; the philosophy of animals; the body, sense and sexuality; literature, numbers and economics; literature and technology; and the history of sound, voice and auditory media.
 I have also written extensively on contemporary art for Cabinet, Tate Etc, Modern Painters and others, and broadcast regularly for radio.
-I have recently completed Dream Machines, a book about the history of imaginary machines and mechanisms, which I hope will be published by Open Humanities Press, and have begun work on Thinking Makes It So, about magical thinking in art, knowledge and politics.
+Dream Machines, a book about the history of imaginary machines and mechanisms, will appear in early 2017 from Open Humanities Press.
+I am currently thinking about fantasies of knowledge, for a book to be called, perhaps, In the Know: An Epistemopathy.

 Areas of Graduate Supervision

 These are my publications since 2014.
 The links given are mostly to the versions on my website, www.stevenconnor.com, which provides a full list of publications, along with the texts of unpublished essays, broadcasts and lectures.